The Apple (Star Trek: The Original Series): Plot

 The Enterprise crew find the villagers to be young and healthy, like Akuta, but somewhat unsophisticated.
-The villagers say that Vaal prohibits "touching", as "replacements" (children) are not needed.
-After a while the villagers are observed "feeding" Vaal with the explosive mineral, apparently its fuel, and the landing party conclude that Vaal is a machine that maintains the Eden-like conditions of the planet, making the inhabitants virtually immortal and rendering most work unnecessary for them.
-Spock and McCoy argue over the desirability of this system, but Kirk reminds them they need to find a way to free the Enterprise.
+The villagers say Vaal prohibits "touching", as "replacements" (children) are not needed.
+After a while the villagers are observed "feeding" Vaal with the explosive mineral, apparently its fuel, and the landing party conclude that Vaal is a machine which maintains the planet's Eden-like conditions, making the inhabitants virtually immortal and rendering most work unnecessary.
+Spock and McCoy argue over the desirability of this system, but Kirk reminds them they need to free the Enterprise.

 In the evening, Chekov and Landon go to a secluded area to kiss, and a young native couple observe and copy their behavior.
 Vaal is instantly aware, and through Akuta, orders the natives to kill the strangers in the morning.
-During their attack the last of the security men is killed, but the rest of the crew subdue the villagers and place them in a hut.
-Landon in particular distinguishes herself in the fight using impressive hand to hand combat skills to disable two of the villagers.
-Scott reports that an attempt to use all available power to free the ship has failed.
+During their attack the last security man is killed, but the rest of the crew subdue the villagers and place them in a hut.
+Landon in particular distinguishes herself in the fight, using impressive hand-to-hand combat skills to disable two villagers.

+Scott reports that an attempt using all available power to free the ship has failed.
 Kirk orders his crew to prevent the villagers from feeding Vaal, and instructs Scott to fire the ship's phasers on the rock formation, hoping to drain Vaal's remaining power.
 Vaal is overloaded and the Enterprise is freed from the tractor beam.

 Kirk tells a distraught Akuta that his people will now be able to experience normal life.
-Aboard the ship, Spock suggests that their actions were the equivalent of the fruit of the Tree of Knowledge - driving the villagers from their Garden of Eden.
+Aboard the ship, Spock suggests that their actions were the equivalent of the fruit of the Tree of Knowledge — driving the villagers from their Garden of Eden.
+Kirk wryly rejoins that maybe another member of the crew looks more like Satan than Kirk does.